silent9669/chucamo/README.md

-Bunchable a SAT platform preparation
+chucamo a SAT platform preparation